martius-lab/Minsight-sensor/README.md

 # Software

-We provide ROS nodes to run Minsight's force map inference and visualization [here](Code/)
+We provide ROS nodes to run Minsight's force map inference and visualization [here](Code/).
+The provided config files are valid for a demo sensor and would need to be replaced with the respective calibration files for the sensor at hand.

 # Citation